ARC Research Hub for Medicinal Agriculture

 - be an Australian and New Zealand citizen or Australian permanent resident for all projects with the exception of Project - Prediction and evaluation of plant traits through the application of machine learning algorithms on hyperspectral phenomics imaging data.

 Information on how to apply is available on our Graduate Research Scholarships page.
 To obtain in-principle agreement to apply, or for any other questions about the projects, please email email@example.com.

 - Due to the nature of the research involved, confidentiality and security criteria will need to be agreed to before offers can be secured.

 - Potential candidates may be required to be interviewed as part of the application process.

 - You must complete a Research Statement Form for each project you wish to be considered for.
 While you may apply for multiple projects, only one scholarship will be awarded per candidate.

 Current available research projects

-Is transcriptional regulation of specialized metabolism conserved across diverse species?
+Project title: Is transcriptional regulation of specialised metabolism conserved across diverse species?

 With the establishment of the large-scale phenotyping capacity at La Trobe University, an abundance of imaging data is expected to be generated using RGB, thermal, fluorescent and hyperspectral imaging systems.
 Compared to other imaging techniques, a hyperspectral approach substantially increases data size as well as the complexity of evaluation.
 It becomes increasingly difficult for humans, even with sophisticated data processing algorithms, to synthesise information in order to successfully predict plant trait trends.
 This project aims to investigate and augment the latest research in neural networks/machine learning algorithms to better predict plant development and evaluate plant traits based on the visible and near-infrared hyperspectral data.